 Effective March 20, all PTC classes will be delivered online for the rest of the Spring semester.
 Faculty and staff are working remotely and are available to assist students.
 Learn More ...

 Graduates seeking their first job often complain that a certificate, diploma or degree isn’t enough.
 Employers want to hire someone who also has work experience.

 The following methods can help you gain valuable experience while you complete your education.

 Jobs At A Glance

 Job experience in the “real world” certainly looks good on a resume.
-If you would like to work while completing your education, the Student Success Center maintains a current list of jobs at Jobs at a Glance.
+If you would like to work while completing your education, the Student Success Center maintains a current list of jobs on the Jobs at a Glance web page.
 These jobs are listed by employers looking for workers who are current PTC students or recent graduates.

 All experience does not have to be work-related.
 Being active in student clubs and organizations also gives you experience that can be transferred into work-related skills.